huang-yi/swoole-laravel/docs/english.md

 `port`: The port of the SwooleHttpServer listening.
 The default value is 1215.
 You can also use `SWOOLE_PORT` to configure it in the file `.env`.

-`server`: SwooleServer's configuration options.
+`server`: The SwooleServer's configuration options.
 Please read the [official document](https://wiki.swoole.com/wiki/page/274.html) for more configuration options.
 You can freely add options according to your requirements.
 You can also configure it by using the format like `SWOOLE_SERVER_XXX` in the file `.env`.

 ## Command

-> SwooleHttpServer can only run in cli environment, and this package provides convenient artisan commands to manage it.
+> The SwooleHttpServer can only run in cli environment, and this package provides convenient artisan commands to manage it.

 Start the SwooleHttpServer: